News from Haiti Vol. 5: Haiti’s Cultural Features (part 2)

 (Villa Castel Fleuri almost in ruins in Port-au-Prince was once used as the Presidential Palace)

 Gingerbread architecture lays mainly in the capital city, Port-au-Prince, but there are examples of this style in neighboring Léogâne, Jérémie, Les Cayes, Cap-Haïtien, and Jacmel.
-However, it is hard to say if the buildings were built in the Colonial Style or the Gingerbread Style.
+However, buildings were built in some kind of architecture which having taste of Colonial Style but hard to say if it is the Gingerbread Style.

 Take for instance the architecture in Jacmel, south-east Haiti.
 Some people call the architectural style “Gingerbread”, but actually it is closer to the Creole Townhouse style (1790-1850) as seen in the New Orleans French Quarter.
 The Hotel Florita, built in 1888, is a typical example of this type of architecture.
 The openwork on the balcony that projects out over the sidewalk differs from the Gingerbread Style, as well as using cast iron instead of wood for the pillars and ornamentation, using Spanish elements, drawing a line between the Gingerbread Style in terms of time period and style.
-In addition to Port-au-Prince’s Gingerbread Style architecture, in 2012 Jacmel’s Historical District was put on the World Monuments Watch list by the WMF (World Monuments Fund) to further preserve and retain the presence of these buildings.
+For your reference, in 2012 Jacmel’s Historical District was put on the World Monuments Watch list by the WMF (World Monuments Fund), apart from the Port-au-Prince’s Gingerbread Style architecture.

 (Architecture of the Hotel Florita in Jacmel, south eastern Haiti)